dietmarkuehl/P3552-task/lazy.md

 that they are awaiters as well such that symmetric transfer would help avoiding stack overflows but that isn't a general solution.

-When using scheduler affinity the transfer of control via scheduler which doesn't complete immediately does avoid the risc of stack
+When using scheduler affinity the transfer of control via a scheduler which doesn't complete immediately does avoid the risk of stack
 overflow: even when the `co_await`ed work immediately completes as part of the `await_suspend` call of the created awaiter the coroutine isn't immediately resumed.
 Instead, the work is scheduled and the coroutine is suspended.
 The thread unwinds its stack until it reaches its own scheduling and picks up the next entity to execute.

-When using `sync_wait(s)` the `run_loop`'s scheduler is used and it may very well just resume the just suspended corotuine: when there is scheduling happening as part of scheduler affinity it doesn't mean that work gets scheduled on a different thread!
+When using `sync_wait(sndr)` the `run_loop`'s scheduler is used and it may very well just resume the just suspended coroutine: when there is scheduling happening as part of scheduler affinity it doesn't mean that work gets scheduled on a different thread!